Oil sands royalty framework

 Below are the terms used when calculating oil sands royalties.
 The definition of some of these terms are uniquely defined in the context of calculating oil sands royalties, and may not entirely agree with generally accepted definitions of the term.

-- Total amount of revenue reported for the Royalty Project from all oil sands products (e.g. clean crude bitumen, diluted bitumen, other by-products).
+Total amount of revenue reported for the Royalty Project from all oil sands products, for example: clean crude bitumen, diluted bitumen, other by-products.

-- This is the total revenue for the Royalty Project, minus the total diluent cost.
-It's calculated at the point where products leave the project (royalty calculation point).
+This is the total revenue for the Royalty Project, minus the total diluent cost.
+It is calculated at the point where products leave the project (royalty calculation point).
 Note that this value cannot be less than zero.
 This definition of Gross Revenue is for royalty purposes only and is not comparable to gross revenue as defined and used in financial instruments.

 Calculated as Gross Revenue – Operating Costs – Capital Costs – Return Allowance – Other Costs + Other Net Proceeds.

-- Royalty rate is shown as either a gross royalty rate between 1-9% of gross revenues, or a net royalty rate between 25-40% of net revenues, depending on if the project is pre- or post-payout and the current WTI price in Canadian dollars.
+Royalty rate is shown as either a gross royalty rate between 1-9% of gross revenues, or a net royalty rate between 25% to 40% of net revenues, depending on if the project is pre- or post-payout and the current WTI price in Canadian dollars.
 For pre-payout projects, a gross royalty rate is used.

 For post-payout projects, either a gross royalty rate or net royalty rate is used, whichever calculation results in the higher amount of royalties payable.

-- The payout status will either be pre-payout (when cumulative costs exceed cumulative revenues) or post-payout (once cumulative revenues equal or exceed cumulative costs).
+The payout status will either be pre-payout (when cumulative costs exceed cumulative revenues) or post-payout (once cumulative revenues first equal or exceed cumulative costs).